A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Experiments

-where $\mathcal{W}(\cdot, \mathcal{O})$ is the warping function guided by the flow $\mathcal{O}$, and $\mathbb{E}$ denotes averaging over valid pixels.
-Lower BiSWE values indicate improved temporal alignment.\\ \textbf{Motion Smoothness with Dual Reference Videos (MS2R).} To assess the naturalness and consistency of motion transitions, MS2R evaluates the coherence of \emph{flow changes} in the fused video and two reference sequences.
+\textbf{Motion Smoothness with Dual Reference Videos (MS2R)}: To assess the naturalness and consistency of motion transitions, MS2R evaluates the coherence of \emph{flow changes} in the fused video and two reference sequences.
 The flow change is defined as the difference between consecutive flows within a clip.
 Intuitively, it compares the accelerations of objects projected onto the image plane.
-The final MS2R score is defined as:
+The MS2R score is defined as